polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 **What it Does**

-Puts error types into metadata.
+Puts error variants documentation into metadata.

 **Docs**
 - See [documentation](https://crates.parity.io/frame_support/attr.pallet.html#error-palleterror-optional)